Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Summary and Outlook

 Despite these achievements, challenges persist.
 Long-distance free-space transmission of spatially entangled photons, for instance, faces hurdles such as diffraction, turbulence, and scattering.
 Exploring the limits of entanglement transport and developing protocols for entanglement distillation or error correction will be essential steps in converting laboratory-scale demonstrations into robust quantum networks.
 Integration with waveguide photonics remains a promising frontier, as it can provide stability, scalability, and synergy with cutting-edge on-chip devices.

 Looking ahead, the interplay of spatial entanglement, quantum metrology, and machine learning may lead to new protocols capable of extracting detailed sample information from minimal photon resources.
 Meanwhile, harnessing high-dimensional OAM-based or hybrid (polarization-plus-spatial) states will expand the capacity of future quantum communication channels.
-As research progresses, one can anticipate more sophisticated entanglement sources, faster and more sensitive detection schemes, and increasingly advanced quantum-optical architectures designed around the unique strengths of position-momentum entanglement.
-Together, these advancements promise to deepen our fundamental understanding of nonlocality while accelerating the deployment of quantum technologies across a wide range of scientific and industrial fields.
+As integrated photonics matures, exploiting position–momentum entanglement across several waveguide modes (including controllable multimode waveguides) could yield compact, scalable, and multifunctional quantum processors with capabilities not achievable using polarization-only qubits.
+With progresses, we anticipate more sophisticated entanglement sources, faster and more sensitive detection schemes, and increasingly advanced quantum-optical architectures designed around the unique strengths of position-momentum entanglement.
+Together, these advancements promise to deepen our fundamental understanding of nonlocality while accelerating the deployment of quantum technologies across a wide range of scientific and industrial fields.\\